 This dialogue forum is supported by a virtual office, the HLPD Bureau, which is chaired by the European Union (EU) and African Union (AU) Commissions and co-organised by Member States on both sides.
 Since its nomination in January 2014, the BMBF has been a permanent member of the HLPD Bureau with the aim of anchoring German research priorities in the implementation of the JAES and strategically shaping new forms of multilateral cooperation.
 The DLR Project Management Agency supports the BMBF in its active role as Germany's representative in the HLPD Bureau.

 The DLR Project Management Agency and the BMBF jointly prepare and follow up the meetings, some of which are also held on behalf of the ministry.
 This gives the DLR Project Management Agency a central insight into ongoing strategy processes and enables it to participate in the processes in an advisory capacity on the basis of its regional expertise as defined by the BMBF.
 In order to breathe life into the joint strategy, the HLPD 2016 agreed on the "Food and Nutrition Security and Sustainable Agriculture (FNSSA)" as the first priority topic for joint measures.
 There are already successfully implemented projects in this area, such as the LEAP-Agri and LEAP4FNSSA research projects jointly supported by African and European funding organisations.

-Another roadmap on Climate Change and Sustainable Energy (CCSE) was adopted by the HLPD in October 2017.
-The first implementation measures have already been started.
+Other objects of HLPD attention are collaborative formats like the Climate Change and Sustainable Energy (CCSE), and the European & Developing Countries Clinical Trials Partnership (EDCTP).
 The DLR Project Management Agency was heavily involved in both roadmap processes and thus represents a link to other organisations active in this field.